JohannesNakayama/relatedwoRk/README.md

 Have the template open while doing your reading.
 If you find something worth summarising, fill in the fields on this template (title, author(s), year) and take notes on the template while reading the material.

-The `setup` code chunk contains a call to the function `GetBibEntryWithDOI()` from the R package `RefManageR`.
+The `obtain-bibtex` code chunk contains a call to the function `GetBibEntryWithDOI()` from the R package `RefManageR`.
 Insert the DOI of your source like this:

 ```
 RefManageR::toBiblatex(